bclemenzi/sans-server-plugin/README.md

  * environment.namePrefix
   * The environment.namePrefix value is used to isolate multiple deployments.
 For example, a production .vs. development deployment.
-  * I recommend creating an environment name prefix to isolate multiple environments QA, PRODUCTION, or developer's name to isolate this bucket in AWS
+  * I recommend creating an environment name prefix to isolate multiple environments QA, PRODUCTION, or developer's name to isolate this environment in AWS
  * aws.region
   * This is the String value of Amazon's region that your deployment should be provisioned
  * aws.accountId
-  * Your AWS account ID
+  * Your AWS account ID.
+This can be found on the AWS Console's Support page.
  * aws.accessKey
   * Your user's AWS access key.
  * aws.secretKey